-Bale departs and it's the day Wales dreaded
+'Bale departs - the day Wales dreaded'

 And yet when it finally arrived, Gareth Bale's announcement of his retirement still came as a shock of seismic proportions.
 This was a day Wales could see coming - just not this soon.

-Speculation regarding Bale's future had raged for years, dominating the final stages of his glittering career at Real Madrid and following him at the last two major tournaments with Wales.
+Speculation regarding Bale's future had raged for years, dominating the final stages of his glittering career at Real Madrid and following him at the past two major tournaments with Wales.

 Optimists clung to the fact that he had departed the World Cup with the vow that he would "keep going as long as I can and as long as I'm wanted".
 Some dreamed that he might even have carried on forever; there were times when he did seem immortal.